Stephen Bunting: 2025

 At the 2025 World Championship, Bunting defeated Kai Gotthardt and Madars Razma before beating Luke Woodhouse 4–0 to reach the quarter-finals.
 He then defeated Peter Wright 5–2 to reach his first World Championship semi-final since the 2021 event.
 He was eliminated after a 6–1 loss to eventual champion Luke Littler.
 After the end of the tournament, Bunting was announced as part of the 2025 Premier League lineup.
 It was his first inclusion in the main lineup since the 2015 edition.

 Competing on the World Series of Darts for the first time in 11 years, Bunting won his first World Series title at the 2025 Bahrain Darts Masters, beating Gerwyn Price 8–4 in the final.
 A week later, he was the runner-up at the Dutch Darts Masters after losing the final 8–5 to Rob Cross.
 He lost his first eight matches of the 2025 Premier League but turned his form around on night nine.
 On 3 April in Berlin, he achieved his first two wins before defeating Price 6–5 in the final to claim his first nightly win.
 The following weekend, Bunting won his first PDC European Tour title.
 He beat world number one Luke Humphries 7–6 in a last-leg decider in the semi-finals before defeating Nathan Aspinall 8–4 in the final.
 He reached a second Premier League nightly final on night 11 but suffered a 6–2 loss to Chris Dobey.
 At the end of the league stage, Bunting finished last in the table on 12 points.

 Following the culmination of the Premier League, Bunting won his second World Series title at the Nordic Darts Masters by defeating Rob Cross 8–4 in a rematch of their final in the Netherlands.
 After losing six finals in Players Championship events in 2024, he claimed the Players Championship 18 (PC18) title by beating Jermaine Wattimena 8–5 in the final.
 He reached back-to-back finals at PC24 and PC25, winning the latter with an 8–6 victory over Jonny Clayton.
 He won his second European Tour title at the Swiss Darts Trophy by beating Luke Woodhouse 8–3 in the final.
 At the European Championship, Bunting averaged 109.20 in his first-round defeat to Chris Dobey, a record losing average in the competition.

+2026

+At the 2026 World Championship, Bunting was the fourth seed and reached the third round following wins over Sebastian Białecki and Nitin Kumar.
+He exited the tournament after a 4–3 upset loss to James Hurrell.
+He reached the final of Players Championship 3 in February, losing 8–1 to Chris Dobey.
+He achieved two nightly wins during the Premier League, triumphing on nights four and sixteen.
+He missed out on the play-offs, but his victory on night 16 resulted in him finishing fifth in the league table on 18 points.